eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">RPACANot_03<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-Relying Parties, PID Providers, QEAA Providers, PuB-EAA Providers, and non-qualified EAA Providers SHALL ensure that their access certificates can be authenticated using the trust anchors of an Access Certificate Authority notified to the Commission.
+An Access Certificate Authority SHALL ensure that the access certificates it issues to Relying Parties, PID Providers, QEAA Providers, PuB-EAA Providers, and non-qualified EAA Providers can be authenticated using the trust anchors notified to the Commission.

 </div>
 </div>